 Pivot Column, what does it do?

 When you pivot a column, just imagine moving a column from the rows section of a pivot table to the columns section.
-If we would do this for the month column, all the unique month values would show as separate column, instead of values in a single column.
+If we would do this for the month column, all the unique month values would show as separate columns, instead of values in a single column.

-Pivot Column with Number Values
+Pivot Number Values

 - select the Month column.
 You want to create a unique column name for each unique value in the month column